 Instructions

-- Parboil Potatoes: Place potatoes, vinegar and 2 tablespoons of salt in a large saucepot.
+- Parboil the Potatoes: Place potatoes, vinegar and 2 tablespoons of salt in a large sauce pot.
 Add enough cold water to cover potatoes by 1’’.
 Bring to a boil over high heat and immediately reduce to a simmer.
 Cook until the potato exteriors are tender, about 5-7 minutes.

-- Bake the Potatoes: Drain the potatoes, pat dry and transfer them to a large bowl or zip-closure bag.
+- Toss Potatoes with Cornstarch, then Greek Oil: Drain the par-boiled potatoes, pat them completely dry and then transfer them to a large bowl or zip-closure bag.
 Add the cornstarch and use your hands to gently toss the potatoes to coat.
-Pour the oil mixture over the potatoes and toss again to coat.
+Next, pour the Greek seasoned oil mixture all over the potatoes and toss again to coat.

-- Transfer the potatoes to the prepared baking sheet, cut side down, and spread out evenly in a single layer, being sure not to overlap.
-(Use an additional baking sheet if necessary).
+- Arrange Potatoes on Baking Sheet: Transfer the potatoes to the prepared baking sheet, cut side down, and spread out evenly in a single layer, being sure not to overlap the potatoes.
 Season the potatoes generously with salt and pepper.
+(Tip: Use two baking sheets if necessary to prevent over-crowding the pan.)

-- Roast the potatoes in the oven until the bottoms of the potatoes are golden brown, turning pan(s) halfway through cooking, about 12-15 minutes.
+- Roast Potatoes: Transfer the potatoes to the oven and roast – turning the pan(s) halfway through baking – for 12-15 minutes, or until the bottoms of the potatoes are golden brown.

-- Remove from the oven and use a spatula to flip the potatoes over.
-(If using two pans, rotate the pans from top to bottom rack.)
-Continue to roast potatoes until crisp and golden all over, turning pans again halfway through, an additional 15 minutes.
+- Flip Potatoes, Bake Again: Remove the pan(s) from the oven and use a spatula to flip the potatoes over.
+Continue to roast potatoes – turning the pan(s) again halfway through cooking – for 15 minutes, or until the greek potatoes are crisp and golden all over.

 - While the potatoes are baking, make the whipped feta: Place the feta in the bowl of a food processor and pulse until small crumbles remain.
 Add in the cream cheese and puree until combined, stopping to scrape down the sides as necessary, about 2 minutes.
 Add in the parsley, dill, lemon juice, ¼ teaspoon salt and 1/8 teaspoon pepper.
 Process until smooth.
 With the motor running, slowly add in 3 tablespoons of oil.
 Process until creamy.
 Taste and adjust for seasoning with salt and pepper.
 Transfer to a bowl.
 Sprinkle with additional herbs and drizzle with more oil if desired.